 Every time we have contact and work together with each other internally; every time we have contact with an external organization - be it an attendee at a training course, a homeowner, a contractor, a site electrician or a maintenance manager at an industrial plant.
-Every time we deal with suppliers, our sub-contractors or other agencies - every situation is a "moment of truth" in our ability to deliver on our commitment to be trustworthy, accountable and act with integrity.
+Every time we deal with suppliers, our sub-contractors or other agencies - every situation is a "moment of truth" in our ability to deliver on our commitment to be special.